imeka/trk-io/README.rst

 TODOs
 -----

-- Add tests to ensure that our highlights are true!
+- Add reading/writing tests to ensure that our highlights are true!
-- Use ``nalgebra`` more.
+- Write new streamlines using a reference header
-- Writing is not realy practical.
-All streamlines once.
+- Writing is not really practical because you need to have the complete streamlines before writing it.
 We need to be able to write the file per streamline.
 - Handle colors.
 Can read a colored file but will ignore the color information.
   Idem for all scalars and properties.
-In fact, we may never support them but we will at least support the colors.
+- Support endianness.